 A rare community of fisherfolk who have built their homes on stilts above the tidal flats for generations.
-Browsing in the temples, stalls and shops around Tai O is always a lot of fun.
+Browsing in the temples, stalls, and shops around Tai O is always a lot of fun.
 Be sure to check out the locally produced shrimp paste and salted fish for a unique culinary experience.
 Take bus no. 11 (around 1 hour) at Tung Chung Bus Terminal or blue taxi (around 40 minutes).

-The Tai O Fishing Village in the Western coast of Lantau Island is a quaint and picturesque village, with the traditional stilt houses predominant of the old Southern Chinese fishing villages, one of the few remaining places where you can still see them in Hong Kong.
+The Tai O Fishing Village on the Western coast of Lantau Island is a quaint and picturesque village, with the traditional stilt houses predominant of the old Southern Chinese fishing villages, one of the few remaining places where you can still see them in Hong Kong.

-With its pretty setting on the coast framed by the mountains, and all the activity surrounding the harbour, the traditional seafood market, and the daily life in the stilt houses, it is a photographers dream and definitely worth the trip from Hong Kong.
+With its pretty setting on the coast framed by the mountains, and all the activity surrounding the harbor, the traditional seafood market, and the daily life in the stilt houses, it is a photographers dream and definitely worth the trip from Hong Kong.

 Experience a spectacular side of Lantau with Ngong Ping Cable Car and Novotel Citygate Hong Kong